What Happens When Wood Burns?

 Toxic Pollutants – Wood smoke also contains VOCs which

-include toxic and/or cancer-causing substances,
+include toxic and/or cancer-causing substances, such as

 benzene, formaldehyde and benzo-a-pyrene, a polycyclic